wilsonmar/wilsonmar.github.io/_posts/2019-08-24-docker-registry.md

   registry:2
    </pre>

-We start the Docker Registry as several containers under the same <strong>docker-compose</strong> file.
+However, you'll likely start the on-prem.
+Docker Registry using a <strong>docker compose</strong> command so that several containers can be brought up as a Registry service for use by Kubernetes.

-The other container is to handle Authentication using the OAuth protocol.
+   The other container handles Authentication using the OAuth protocol.

+   PROTIP: Docker Registry from Docker Inc. does not have a UI.
+It is not designed to operate in a cluster (for High Availability).

 ### Internal data structure